 As I said at the beginning, livestock, wildlife, people and pets can generally get along quite nicely together.
 I hope this article might help to explain why we need to be careful and thoughtful when we are on Dartmoor, so that we can all enjoy the beauty, peace and soul restoring qualities of this most magical National Park.

-If you see a pony, or any other livestock that is injured or ill, please call the Dartmoor Livestock Protection Officer on 07873 587561 (please put this phone number on your mobile phone)
+If you see a pony, sheep or cow that is injured or ill, please call the Dartmoor Livestock Protection Officer on 07873 587561 (please put this phone number on your mobile phone)